francavisok/ignite-expo-router/README.md

-# app generated with ignite and using expo-router following this recepie:
+# App generated with ignite and using expo-router following this recepie:

 https://ignitecookbook.com/docs/recipes/ExpoRouter#overview